HonkingGoose/git-gosling/.github/contributing.md

 1. Install the latest version of Python 3.8
 1. Install Node 16 (npm 8 is bundled with Node 16)
 1. Install Git, if you haven't already
-1. Make a fork of this repository via GitHub (click on the "Fork" button)
+1. Make a fork of this repository via GitHub (select the "Fork" button)
 1. Clone your fork repository with `git clone link_to_fork`
 1. Tell Git that `HonkingGoose/git-gosling` is the `upstream` remote: `git remote add upstream https://github.com/HonkingGoose/git-gosling.git`
 1. Make sure you have all the data from the `upstream` remote by doing a `git fetch --all --prune`